 iRacing is the absolute winner here, no questions asked.

 You can race just about anything in this game.
-There’s a selection of over 100 tracks available in 350+ configurations. iRacing has more laser scanned tracks than any other sim out there which include some of the most legendary tracks out there like the Laguna Seca or LeMans.
+There’s a selection of over 100 tracks available in 350+ configurations. iRacing has more laser scanned tracks than any other sim, including some of the most legendary tracks out there like the Laguna Seca or LeMans.

-There’s also a huge collection of 100+ cars to choose from the likes of Road Cars, Open-Wheelers, Prototypes, Offroad, Nascar and what not.
+There’s also a massive collection of 100+ cars to choose from, the likes of Road Cars, Open-Wheelers, Prototypes, off-road, Nascar and what not.

 Assetto Corsa is a close second here.
-While the game by itself doesn’t have anything out of the ordinary to offer, the modding community around this sim is amazing.
+While the game by itself doesn’t have anything out of the ordinary to offer, the modding community around this sim is impressive.

 The game also has a lot of DLCs on offer that adds more cars without burning a giant hole in your pocket.
 You can race an exquisite selection of 178 roads and track cars.
 However, if offroad is more your thing, you might want to look at the next entry.

-Dirt Rally 2.0 is exactly what it sounds like, an amazing Rally Game that will leave you with goosebumps on your arms after the first stage.
+Dirt Rally 2.0 is exactly what it sounds like, a fantastic Rally Game that will leave you with goosebumps on your arms after the first stage.
 The cards, tracks, crashes and just about everything else is as real as it gets behind a screen.

 There’s a pretty decent selection of 6 real-world Rally locations, around 50 of the world’s best rally cars and eight rallycross tracks to get your offroad fix.

 To enjoy any sim entirely, you’re going to need a good enough computer and a steering wheel setup.
 While you might get away with a weaker PC, we strongly suggest investing in a wheel like the G29 from Logitech to make sure you make the most out of these sims.
 You can also go ahead and invest in a VR headset to get even more immersion.